joelmoss/froxy/README.md

 # Froxy - Fast ESModule based Frontend Bundling for Rails

-Froxy serves as a delivery machanism for all your frontend assets in Rails applications.
+Froxy serves as a delivery machanism for all your frontend assets in Rails.
 It is designed specifically for Rails applications, and can completely replace Webpacker and the Rails asset pipeline (Sprockets) by bundling your ESModule based frontend code in real time and on demand.
 It does this by proxying all frontend requests to the amazing [esbuild](https://esbuild.github.io).